 Due to current farming practices including pesticides, herbicides, and general industrial runoff, even healthy products can become endocrine disruptors.
 If you can, shop locally and organically, ideally buying produce at your nearest farmer’s market.

-Generally, non-stick surfaces are aluminum pans coated with a synthetic called polytetrafluoroetheylene (PTFE), which is also known as Teflon.
-At high temperatures, toxic fumes can be released from pots and pans.
+Very commonly, non-stick surfaces are aluminum pans coated with a synthetic called polytetrafluoroetheylene (PTFE), which is also known as “Teflon”.
+At high temperatures, toxic fumes can be released from pots and pans with this coating.

 A Norwegian study found that perfluorinated compounds (PFCs), found in non-stick frying pans, can affect the body’s steroid hormones.
 This includes estrogen, testosterone and cortisol, the hormones essential for regulating a number of bodily functions.
 Instead, choose cast iron or stainless steel cookware.